-According to the results of table one's findings, instructors and students Kogi State's in postsecondary institutions who teach entrepreneurial education concur that it helps to reduce insecurity.
+According to the results of table one's findings, instructors and students in Kogi postsecondary institutions who teach entrepreneurial education concur that it helps to reduce insecurity.
 This result is consistent with Nwekeaku's (2013) assertion that societal vices like exam cheating, cultism, and ethical decadence can be decreased for security and sustainable development through entrepreneurial education, Eur.
 Chem.
 Bull.
-2023, 12(Special Issue 1)part-A,5334-5341 which will provide pupils the skills they need.
+2023,12(Special Issue 1, Part-B), 3551-3558 which will provide pupils the skills they need.
 In a similar vein.
-Obaro (2015)said that entrepreneurship education gives people the ability to see business possibilities as well as the understanding, self-worth, knowledge, and competence to act.
+Obaro (2015)said entrepreneurship education gives people the ability to see business possibilities as well as the understanding, self-worth, knowledge, competence to act.
 This finding appears to correlate insecurity with lack of functional education, the type that is entrepreneurial oriented and a function of "nurture" (surroundings), however, it is important to state that a few people have the tendency to be violent no matter of their educational attainment and status.
 This might be a function of "nature" that is inherent in the individual.
 Hence, beyond entrepreneurship education, there may be the want for value reorientation of the Nigerian people.